 Rock Steady Boxing at The Palms of Largo offers different levels of in-person and virtual classes to accommodate varying degrees of Parkinson’s fitness.

 Friends for boxers and caregivers.

 Boxing classes are taught by Rock Steady Boxing Certified Coaches and include an exercise program that attacks Parkinson’s at its vulnerable neurological points.
-While focusing on overall fitness, strength training, reaction time and balance, HIIT and circuit training.
+The program focuses on overall fitness, strength training, reaction time and balance, HIIT and circuit training.
 No boxing experience is necessary and people of all ages are invited to participate.
 Boxers, both male and female, range in age from mid-30s to early 90s.
 Boxing gloves are the only equipment needed.